Noeloikeau/networkm/README.md

 # networkm
-> Network Models based on networkx MultiDiGraph objects endowed with dynamics, based on `networkx`. `Graph Functions` contains various manipulation tools for networkx MultiDiGraphs. `Model Functions` contains methods of simulating these graphs as coupled, time-delayed differential equations with noise, with current support for Boolean functions / Boolean networks. `Network Class` contains the culmination of these functions in a single `BooleanNetwork` class object for pipelined analysis.
+> Network Models based on `networkx` MultiDiGraph objects endowed with dynamics. `Graph Functions` contains various manipulation tools for graph objects. `Model Functions` contains methods of simulating these graphs as coupled, time-delayed differential equations with noise, with current support for Boolean functions / Boolean networks. `Network Class` contains the culmination of these functions in a single `BooleanNetwork` class object for pipelined analysis.
 Accelerated with `numba`.

 ## Install